cewebbr/violentometro/README.md

-    ├── scripts             <- Shell scripts for deploying monitoring systems ├── tutoriais           <- Tutorials for reproducing specific parts of the project ├── tweets              <- Tweet capture config and storage place for the tweets ├── webpage             <- Data produced by the system to be used by a webpage ├── LICENSE             <- License for this project ├── README.md           <- This document
+    ├── scripts             <- Shell scripts for deploying monitoring systems ├── tutoriais           <- Tutorials for reproducing specific parts of the project ├── tweets              <- Tweet capture config and storage place for the tweets ├── index.html          <- Gitpage (webpage) for displaying a violence level monitor.
+    ├── LICENSE             <- License for this project ├── README.md           <- This document
     └── requirements.txt    <- Required python packages